Mutez Ahmed

 Prof. Dr.

 I received my B.Sc.
 (Agricultural Engineering, Hons, Class one) and M.Sc.
 (Agricultural Engineering, Distinction) from Department of Agricultural Engineering, University of Khartoum and PhD (summa cum laude) from University of Göttingen, Germany.
 I was an Assistant Professor of Soil-Plant Interaction at the Department of Land, Air and Water Resources, University of California, Davis from 2021-2023.
-As of 02/2023, I'm a Professor of Root-Soil Interaction at the School of Life Sciences, Technical University of Munich and a research associate at the Chair of Soil Physics, University of Bayreuth.
+As of 02/2023, I'm a Professor of Root-Soil Interaction at the School of Life Sciences, Technical University of Munich.

 Mohanned Abdalla